 Kennedy Yanko is a sculptor whose practice is built upon paradox.
 Her work addresses how human perception and societal expectation are often in conflict with each other.
-Yanko alternates between intuitive systems and physically rigorous material processes to produce her work.
-Her current work investigates the bodily and human relationship to industrial materials, in which she insists on viewing as objects from nature.
-Yanko’s practice exemplifies a form of meditation between the natural and man-made world.
+In constructing her work, Yanko relies upon intuitive systems, often involving physically rigorous methods.
+Her current work explores bodily and human relationships to industrial material—to ubstances derived from organic compounds.
+This investigation questions human ties between the internal and manufactured world.

-The artist hand selects metal and other materials such as marble from salvage yards, breaking into the discarded material’s life cycle.
-These objects are viewed as transitory, moving away from the realm of the man-made and back into a state of nature.
-Through shamanic-like interpretation, Yanko employs a call-and-response between the visible histories of these objects and her body’s ability to interact, reposition and alter the materials.
-Her sculpture challenges these object’s given identities through the process of recontextualization - not by changing the materials themselves but by changing the platform by which they are perceived.
+Yanko pulls metal and other materials such as marble from salvage yards, rerouting the discarded material’s life cycle.
+These objects are viewed as osmotic, moving away from the realm of man-made, returning to an inherent existence where their compositions may be redefined.
+Yanko employs a call-and-response between the visible histories of these objects and her body’s ability to reposition the materials.
+Her sculptural work challenges the objects’ given identities through the process of recontextualization, changing the way they present to the world. (manipulating their presence and changing the platform by which they are perceived).

-Movements of the artist’s body are integral to the creation of the paint skins.
-The dispersive nature of the fluid medium connects to bodily processes.
-Color is treated as a material, as the liquid paint is poured, dispersed and pigments combined.
-The banding and striation of colors mimic geological processes and promote a discourse with the worn surfaces of the repurposed metal.
-Responding to the varied metal material, the malleable skins and are folded and slumped to alter the existing structure.
-This visceral interaction with latex paint has inspired Yanko to meaningfully combine other materials into her work, and has most recently prompted her investigation into metal-based work.
+Movements of the artist’s body are integral to the creation of the paint skins, and directly relate to the dispersive nature of the fluid medium.
+Color is treated as a material, as the liquid paint is poured, and pigments combined.
+Responding to Yanko’s other elements, the malleable skins are folded and slumped to alter the existing structure.
+The married metal and skin create a polyphonic discourse emphasizing a synergetic material connection.
+This visceral interaction with latex paint has inspired Yanko to meaningfully combine other materials into her practice, and has prompted her to delve into metal-based work.